TencentEdgeOne/chatgpt-apps-edgeone-pages/README.md

    ```
    https://<your-project-url>/mcp
    ```
-4. Save the configuration, then call the `deploy_html` tool in a conversation to publish content.
-ChatGPT returns the static page URL hosted on EdgeOne.
+4. Save the configuration, then call the `hello_stat` tool in a conversation to render a stat widget with your name.

 ## MCP request flow

 1. ChatGPT calls `/mcp` via the MCP protocol, triggering the `initialize` and `tools/list` handshake.
-2. When a user invokes `deploy_html`, the server pushes the HTML payload to the EdgeOne deployment API.
+2. When a user invokes `hello_stat`, the server returns structured content with title/value/description.
-3. EdgeOne produces a public link and returns it to ChatGPT, which surfaces the URL to the user.
+3. The widget template is fetched from the Next.js app root and rendered in ChatGPT with the structured data.
 4. Errors are returned in a structured format so ChatGPT and developers can debug quickly.

 ## Project structure

 ```
 examples/chatgpt-apps-edgeone-pages/
+├── app/
+│   ├── layout.tsx        # Next.js root layout
+│   ├── page.tsx          # Landing page
+│   └── globals.css       # Global styles with Tailwind
 ├── functions/
+│   ├── mcp/
+│   │   ├── index.ts      # MCP server with hello_stat tool
-│   └── mcp/
+│   │   └── [[default]].ts # Dynamic route handler
-│       └── index.ts      # MCP function running on EdgeOne
+│   └── httpTransport.ts  # Custom HTTP transport for MCP
+├── edgeone.json          # EdgeOne configuration
-├── index.html            # Static information page
+├── next.config.js        # Next.js configuration
-└── README_zh-CN.md       # Chinese documentation
+└── tailwind.config.js    # Tailwind CSS configuration
 ```

 ## Further reading